adeebahmed/grid-rfcs/text/0000-certification.md

 methods create uncertainty for sourcing teams across the industry because they lack a shared view of the validity of a certificate.

 Siloed views of certificate data make it difficult to source and validate the certifications of a supplier.
-Grid Certification aims to address this challenge by providing a mechanism for trade partners to collaborate on the creation and modification of a purchase order with a shared view into the state of the order.
+Grid Supplier Certification aims to address this challenge by providing a  mechanism for trade partners to collaborate on the creation and modification of a purchase order with a shared view into the state of the order.

 # Motivation
 [motivation]: #motivation

-Grid Certification is designed for sharing factory certification data between industry participants.
+Grid Supplier Certification is designed for sharing factory certification data between industry participants.
 The discovery and validation of factory-level certifications is a pain point that retailers share across the industries.

 The communication of certificate information occurs in various ways today:
   - Phone